The Church of the Visitation: Echoes of Faith in Ein Karem

 • Upper Church: The upper church is airy and filled with light, a contrast to the crypt below.
 The walls are adorned with frescoes, many of them of power women from the Bible.
 Additional, you will encounter a facade features a mosaic commemorating the Visitation.

-Church Of The Visitation Magnificat
+Church of the Visitation Magnificat

 Is Ein Karem the Actual Site Mentioned in the Biblical?